 Connecting to Other Standards

-It is much easier to understand electrostatic charges if you understand atoms, so I highly recommend covering SC.5.P.8.4 before you start on this standard.
+It is much easier to understand electrostatic charges if you understand atoms.
+I highly recommend covering SC.5.P.8.4 with your students before you start on this standard.

 - An object that has a balanced number of protons and electrons that are distributed equally will have a neutral charge.

-- An object that has extra electrons or that has more electrons concentrated in one area will have a negative charge.
+- An object that has more electrons than protons will have a negative charge.

-- An object that is missing some electrons or that has fewer electrons in one area will have a positive charge.
+- An object that has fewer electrons than protons will have a positive charge.

 - Objects that have like charges will repel each other.